-The yoga practices in the studies included a mix of movement, breathing exercises and/or mindfulness, but the movement component (or asana) comprised at least 50 percent of the session.
-The studies also revealed that the more weekly yoga sessions completed, the greater the effect on easing depressive symptoms.
+The yoga practices studied all included a mix of movement, breathing exercises and/or mindfulness, but the movement component (or asana) comprised at least 50 percent of the session.
+Still, it's the blend of those modalities — not found in many other activities — that is thought to lend yoga its therapeutic power.
+Another finding: The more weekly sessions completed, the greater the effect on easing depressive symptoms.

 The more weekly yoga sessions completed, the greater the effect on easing depressive symptoms.

-According to Harvard Health, past available research has also suggested that yoga can help reduce the impact of stress, and help alleviate symptoms of anxiety and depression — with or without the presence of a diagnosed mental illness.
+According to Harvard Health, past available research also suggests that yoga can reduce the impact of stress and alleviate symptoms of anxiety and depression — with or without the presence of a diagnosed mental illness.
 It’s theorized that yoga does this by modulating our stress response systems — or moving us from a fight-or-flight to a rest-and-digest response.